Eisenhower Tunnel

 The Eisenhower Tunnel, officially the Eisenhower–Edwin C. Johnson Memorial Tunnel, is a dual-bore, four-lane vehicular tunnel in the western United States, approximately 60 mi west of Denver, Colorado.
 The tunnel carries Interstate 70 (I-70) under the Continental Divide in the Rocky Mountains.
 With a maximum elevation of 11158 ft above sea level, it is one of the highest vehicular tunnels in the world.
 The tunnel is the longest mountain tunnel and highest point on the Interstate Highway System.
 Opened in 1973, the westbound bore is named after Dwight D. Eisenhower, the U.S. President for whom the Interstate system is also named.
-The eastbound bore was completed in 1979 and is named for Edwin C. Johnson, a governor and U.S. Senator who lobbied for an Interstate Highway to be built across Colorado.
+The eastbound bore was completed in 1979 and is named for Edwin C. Johnson, a Colorado governor and U.S. Senator who lobbied for an Interstate Highway to be built across Colorado.

 Description

 The Eisenhower Memorial Bore (westbound tunnel) is 1.693 mi long, while the Edwin C. Johnson Memorial Bore (eastbound tunnel) is 1.697 mi long.
 The tunnels are sloped with a 1.64% grade, with an elevation of 11013 ft at the east portal and 11158 ft at the west portal.
-At the time of dedication, they were the highest vehicular tunnels in the world.

-While the Eisenhower Tunnel remains the highest vehicular tunnel in the US, higher tunnels have since been constructed elsewhere, such as the Fenghuoshan Tunnel, a rail tunnel in China.
-The Eisenhower tunnel is noted as the longest mountain tunnel and highest point on the Interstate Highway System.
+At its dedication, the Eisenhower Tunnel was the highest vehicular tunnel in the world.
+While it remains the highest vehicular tunnel in the US, and longest mountain tunnel and highest point on the Interstate Highway System, higher tunnels have since been constructed elsewhere, such as the Fenghuoshan Tunnel, a rail tunnel in China.

 The tunnel bores measure 48 × 40 ft.
-The portion accessible to the public is a rectangular shape measuring just over 16 ft tall.
-The upper portion of the tunnel is used for forced air ventilation and the space underneath the roadway is used for water transport.
+The traveled portion is a rectangular shape just over 16 ft tall.
+The space above is used for forced air ventilation while the space below the roadway is used for drainage.

-The eastbound portal to the Johnson tunnel has a traffic metering system formed by four lanes of traffic allowed to proceed in alternating pairs of lanes, as controlled by traffic signals.
+As of March 2023, more than 434 million vehicles had passed through the tunnel.
+This figure includes a significant number of visitors to Colorado's ski resorts.